mrspeaker/never_no_never/README.md

 * Add attack chances (not hit always).
 * still flail if no weapon
 * Knockback when attack
+* zombie attack images
 * Try tap baddies to attack (auto weapon, but not auto attack)
   * maybe, defend yourself by default, tap to attack.
-* fling player (phyics) for attack, move.
+* fling player (physics) for attack, move.
 Tap to mine, precise move.
 * Add a "town"
 * Add a road or a bridge
 * craftings